 I have to confess that I think next time I may add one extra egg and a bit more milk.
 The Kaiserschmarrn we made according to the recipe above was very good, but I personally think it could stand to be a bit more moist.

-In this picture we are “folding in” the beaten egg whites into the batter.
+We gently folded the beaten egg whites into the batter.
 We used a folding motion to try not to flatten the whipped egg whites in the process.
 The resulting mixture is foamy and thick.

 The flipping turned into kind of a gooey-mess, but don’t let this scare you!
 Kaiserschmarrn is essentially a giant pancake which takes up the whole pan and the middle doesn’t get completely hard.
 If it did, the bottom would burn.
 Once it is flipped once, it can cook more slowly.